 A move to the Pacific Northwest in 1990 found his business, now called Hot Rock, completing small to large-scale residential projects primarily on islands in the San Juans and building masonry heaters and wood-fired bake ovens all around the Pacific Northwest—Alaska to California, Montana to Colorado.

 With offices in Eastsound and Mount Vernon, WA, Hot Rock’s current focus is on putting a masonry heater in every home in the Northwest.
-No more reliance on unsavory politically and environmentally-destructive fuels.
-Just clean sustainable heat, with about the same carbon footprint as if a tree fell down in the woods.
+No more reliance on politically unsavory and environmentally-destructive fuels.
+Just clean sustainable heat, with a better carbon footprint than if a tree fell down in the woods.

 Today, Hot Rock represents over a dozen manufacturers of masonry heaters, wood-fired bake ovens, cook stoves and fireplace components.
 Hot Rock Masonry: what HOT rock is all about!